docarray/docarray/docs/user_guide/storing/index_weaviate.md

 **WCS instances come pre-configured**, and as such additional settings are not configurable outside of those chosen at creation, such as whether to enable authentication.

-For other cases, such as **Docker-Compose deployment**, its settings can be modified through the configuration file, such as the `docker-compose.yaml` file.
+For other cases, such as **Docker Compose deployment**, its settings can be modified through the configuration file, such as the `docker-compose.yaml` file.

 Some of the more commonly used settings include: